 - Fill the pastry lined tins 2/3 full with mincemeat.

 - Roll out the remaining pastry to the same thickness and cut smaller circles to fit as lids on the tarts or to be decorative, cut stars or other fancy shapes.

 - Dampen the edges of the tart bases with a little cold water and press the lids on.
 Make a small hole in the surface of each pie with a small sharp knife to allow the steam to escape.

 - Bake in the preheated oven for 20 mins (15 mins if making canape size) or until golden brown.
 Remove from the oven and sprinkle with the icing sugar.

-Mince pies are delicious served hot or cold on their own or with Brandy Butter.
+Mince pies are delicious served hot or cold on their own or with Brandy Butter., cream or even a good vanilla ice cream.
 They will keep well if placed in an airtight tin - up to seven days.
 Sometimes they benefit from a gentle warming in the oven before serving.